eosio-eps/EEPs/EEPS/eep-7.md

 gmNgZGRkAIFXBqEFopc6760yugsVYWCA0YIwxgKjuxLSL6-mgmQA
 ```

-The above payload is a signing request for a transaction to perform the `voteproducer` action on the `eosio` contract.
+The above payload is a signing request for a transaction on EOS to perform the `voteproducer` action on the `eosio` contract.
 The data contained within the action itself also specifies the proxy of `greymassvote`.

-Once decoded/inflated ([preview decoded payload](https://greymass.github.io/eosio-uri-builder/gmNgZGRkAIFXBqEFopc6760yugsVYWCA0YIwxgKjuxLSL6-mgmQA)) it will return the following SigningRequest:
+Once decoded/inflated ([preview request](https://eosio.to/gmNgZGRkAIFXBqEFopc6760yugsVYWCA0YIwxgKjuxLSL6-mgmQA)) it will return the following data:

 ```
 {
-  version: 2,
-  data: {
+  "callback": "",
-    chain_id: [ 'chain_alias', 1 ],
+  "chain_id": [ "chain_alias", 1 ],
+  "flags": 1,
+  "info": [],
-    req: [
+  "req": [
-      'action[]',
     [
+      "action[]",
       {
-          account: 'eosio',
-          name: 'voteproducer',
-          authorization: [ { actor: '............1', permission: '............2' } ],
-          data: '0100000000000000A032DD181BE9D56500'
+        "account": "eosio",
+        "name": "voteproducer",
+        "authorization": [
+          {
+            "actor": "............1",
+            "permission": "............2"
           }
-      ]
         ],
-    flags: 1,
-    callback: '',
-    info: []
-  },
-  textEncoder: TextEncoder { encoding: 'utf-8' },
-  textDecoder: TextDecoder { encoding: 'utf-8', fatal: false, ignoreBOM: false },
-  zlib: {
+        "data": {
-    deflateRaw: [Function: deflateRaw],
-    inflateRaw: [Function: inflateRaw]
-  },
-  abiProvider: { getAbi: [AsyncFunction: getAbi] },
-  signature: undefined
+          "voter": "............1",
+          "proxy": "greymassvote",
+          "producers": []
         }
+      }
+    ]
+  ]
+}
 ```

-This SigningRequest can then be used to prompt action from an end user in their preferred signature provider.
-The signature provider can then resolve the transaction and complete any required templating, sign the transaction, and optionally trigger a callback and/or broadcast the signed transaction to the blockchain.
+This decoded data can then be used to prompt action from an end user in their preferred signature provider.
+The signature provider can then resolve the transaction and complete any required templating, sign the transaction, and optionally trigger a callback and/or broadcast the completed transaction to the blockchain.

 ### Data Format